Computer Security Education

 - Penetration Testing

 We have frequently found passwords to be a bone of contention.
 With users having difficulty remembering them, as a result of their complexity or the frequency with which they are changed.
-It is quite possible that the reason for this is, a lack of knowledge by the policymaker in relation to the real lifespan of a password, with decryption being frequently cited as the main reason for policy.
+It is quite possible that the reason for this is, a lack of knowledge by the policymaker in relation to the real lifespan of a password, with decryption being frequently cited as the main reason for the policy.
 Most policymakers have no real experience of what is actually required to break a password.
 As a result, a ‘belt and braces’ approach is taken, without fully understanding the impact on users or the increase in risk this may have.
 Good quality passwords can take years to decrypt, even with fastest processors.
 For that reason, extending the life of a password for a more reasonable period would have a positive effect without additional risk.

 Finally, senior management also need to be seen complying with policy.